 The girls’ golf program at Saint Stephen’s has emerged as an annual contender for the state championship.
-Although the Falcons are still seeking their elusive first FHSAA team title, they have dominated district and regional play since 2012, winning crowns in each of the past four seasons and posting top-11 finishes at the state tournament.
+Although the Falcons are still seeking their elusive first FHSAA team title, they have dominated district and regional play since 2012, winning crowns in each of the past five seasons and posting top-13 finishes at the state tournament.

 In the history of the program, twice SSES has finished as high as No. 2 in the state.
 Led by two-time prep All-American Oui Nirapathpongporn, the Falcons were runners up in 1999 and Nirapathpongporn won the individual state title.
 The native of Thailand went on to a storied collegiate career at Duke University, winning the 2002 NCAA Individual Championship.
 Oui, who played six years on the LPGA Tour before retiring in 2011, also owns Duke career records for top-10 finishes (27), scores on 18 holes (65) and 72 holes (279).
 She is the only Duke player named first team NGCA All-America in each of her four years and was a member of ACC 50th Anniversary Golf Team.

-LPGA pro and five-time Austrian National Team member Carolin Pineggar (2009) is also a Saint Stephen’s alum.
+LPGA pro and five-time Austrian National Team member Carolin Pineggar (2009) is also a Saint Stephen’s graduate.
 Following her time at SSES, Pineggar was an all-conference performer and team captain at the University of Central Florida.
-In addition to playing on the pro tour, she has also appeared as a cast member on Big Break Myrtle Beach, a popular television series on the Golf Channel.
+In addition to playing on the pro tour, she appeared as a cast member on Big Break Myrtle Beach, a popular television series on the Golf Channel.